Top Talking Tips

 Tiny Happy People is there to help you develop your child's language skills.
 Explore their simple activities and play ideas and find out about babies and toddlers' amazing early development.

-A series of videos made by parents for parents.
-You will watch parents and carers sharing precious little moments which will help little ones' brains grow and develop.
+A series of videos made by parents for parents, developed by Little Minds Matter.
+Watch parents and carers sharing precious little moments which will help little ones' brains grow and develop.

 The National Literacy Trust provides evidence-based resources, research, training, programmes and National Literacy Trust membership to make your literacy provision highly effective.